 - BIC (Bournemouth International Centre) – a huge entertainment and conference venue.
 It’s one of the largest of its kind in southern England, so attracts a brilliant range of shows and artists (as well as conferences and trade shows).
 Big names this year include Biffy Clyro, A-Ha, and Status Quo!

 - Shelley Theatre – built in 1866 by the son of Mary Shelley (the author of Frankenstein), this is the oldest surviving theatre in Bournemouth.
 It’s a beautiful, historic building which hosts a range of plays and other entertainment.

-Latest Update – September 2020: In the UK, theatres were allowed to reopen from the 15th August.
+Latest Update – November 2020: In the UK, theatres were allowed to reopen from the 15th August.
 However, not all of them have done so yet, so be sure to check each venue individually.
 All theatres will be temporarily closed for the November lockdown.